Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

-} We prove by induction on \(k\) that any configuration is equivalent to \(k\)-sorted configuration whose length \(<n-k\) part is the same as the length \(< n-k\) part of the original configuration.
+} We prove by induction on \(k\) that any configuration is equivalent to a \(k\)-sorted configuration whose length \(<n-k\) part is the same as the length \(< n-k\) part of the original configuration.
 The base case \(k=0\) is clear, since an arrow of length \(n\) slides freely past any other arrow.
-For the general case, given a configuration \(C_0\), we first apply the induction hypothesis to find a \(k\) sorted configuration \(C_1\) whose length \(< n-k\) part agrees with \(C_0\).
-Choose the length \(n-k-1\) arrow which is farthest to the right among those arrows of \(C_1 \) which are out of order, and slide it to the right, past the first arrow it encounters, to obtain a new configuration \(C_2\).
+For the general case, given a configuration \(C_0\), we first apply the induction hypothesis to find a \(k\)-sorted configuration \(C_1\) whose length \(< n-k\) part agrees with \(C_0\).
+If there is no arrow of length $n-k-1$, then the configuration is $(k+1)$-sorted, and we are done.
+Otherwise choose the length \(n-k-1\) arrow which is farthest to the right among those arrows of \(C_1 \) which are out of order, and slide it to the right, past the first arrow it encounters, to obtain a new configuration \(C_2\).

-If this slide did not create a new arrow (as in Figure~\ref{fig:crossover_moves}(a)) \(C_2\) is still \(k\) sorted and the same length \(<n-k-1\) part as \(C_1\).
-If the slide created a new arrow (as in Figure~\ref{fig:crossover_moves}(c)) \(C_2\) has the same length \(<n-k-1\) part as \(C_1\) but is not sorted.
-In this case, we apply the induction hypothesis to find a configuration \(C_3\) which is \(k\) sorted and has the same length \(<n-k\) part as \(C_2\).
+If this slide did not create a new arrow (as in Figure~\ref{fig:crossover_moves}(a)) \(C_2\) is still \(k\) sorted and has the same length \(<n-k-1\) part as \(C_1\).
+If the slide created a new arrow (as in Figure~\ref{fig:crossover_moves}(d)) \(C_2\) has the same length \(<n-k-1\) part as \(C_1\) but is not $k$-sorted.
+In this case, we apply the induction hypothesis to find a configuration \(C_3\) which is \(k\)-sorted and has the same length \(<n-k\) part as \(C_2\).
 (In particular, the position of the length \(n-k-1\) arrow has been switched, and we have not added any arrows of length \(n-k-1\)).
 Repeating this process, we eventually arrive at a \((k+1)\)-sorted configuration whose length \(<n-k-1\) part agrees with that of \(C_0\). \end{proof}

+On a one-handle, the curve configuration consists of two arrowboxes and one permutation box, as shown in Figure~\ref{fig:anatomy}.
+We introduce the notational shorthand $[A_1,\sigma,A_2]$ to specify this data.
+We say that $[A_1, \sigma, A_2]$ and $[A_1', \sigma', A_2']$ are equivalent if they represent equivalent train tracks in the 1-handle, in the sense that the (mod 2) counts of paths from any endpoint at one end of the 1-handle to any endpoint at the other end agree.
+Note that when the local moves in Figure \ref{fig:crossover_moves} are applied within a 1-handle the resulting configurations are equivalent.
+In addition to sliding arrows past each other within each arrow box, as in Lemma \ref{Lemma0}, we can also slide arrows through the permutation box from one arrow box to the other, and we can resolve a crossing in the permutation box using the move in Figure \ref{fig:crossover_moves}(e), which changes the permutation $\sigma$ as well as the arrow boxes.